 - Project scoping and community engagement (February –June 2018)

 - Dust deposition and surface wipe sampling (November 2018)

 - Air monitoring device installation begins (December 2018)

 - First interim report released (April 2019)

 - Mid project report released (September 2019)

 - Device collection and data analysis (December 2019)

 - Final report released (April 2020)

 Measuring air particles

-Citizen scientists from Clean Air Wynnum are using low-cost particle sensors to measure particulate matter (PM2.5 and PM10) in real-time and assess against national air quality standards.
+Citizen scientists from Clean Air Wynnum used low-cost particle sensors to measure particulate matter (PM2.5 and PM10) in real-time and assess these against national air quality standards.
 Airborne particles are commonly measured in two different size distributions, being PM2.5 and PM10.
 These measures refer to particles that are less than 2.5 micrometres (µm) in diameter and less than 10 micrometres respectively.
 To safeguard human health and the natural environment, national air quality standards help to manage short or long-term air quality issues at local, national and regional levels.
-Air quality data will be collected from the residences of the citizen scientists over a 12-month period.

 PM2.5 particles are mainly generated by combustion processes, such as motor vehicle engines, industrial boilers, solid fuel heaters and fires.